dokku/dokku-couchdb/README.md

-couchdb:connect <name>           NOT IMPLEMENTED couchdb:create <name>            Create a couchdb service with environment variables couchdb:destroy <name>           Delete the service and stop its container if there are no links left couchdb:enter <name> [command]   Enter a running couchdb service or run a command couchdb:export <name> > <file>   Export a dump of the couchdb service database couchdb:expose <name> [port]     Expose a couchdb service on custom port if provided (random port otherwise) couchdb:import <name> < <file>   Import a dump into the couchdb service database
+couchdb:connect <name>           NOT IMPLEMENTED couchdb:create <name>            Create a couchdb service with environment variables couchdb:destroy <name>           Delete the service and stop its container if there are no links left couchdb:enter <name> [command]   Enter or run a command in a running couchdb service container couchdb:export <name> > <file>   Export a dump of the couchdb service database couchdb:expose <name> [port]     Expose a couchdb service on custom port if provided (random port otherwise) couchdb:import <name> < <file>   Import a dump into the couchdb service database